Kaholaz/telekino/README.md

 python main.py --help
 ```

+The simulation is displayed using matplotlib.
+Plus signs represents endpoints and nodes are represented by dots.
+The connection between the nodes are represented by lines.
+The color of the lines represents the connection quality.
+The worse the connection, the lighter the color is.

 Node count and endpoints are the only required parameters.
 Large and long simulations with -d flag can take a long time to complete due to matplotlib.
 It is therefore recommended to run long simulations without the -d flag.
 If you are running a large simulation, it is also recommended to set the --max-connections parameter to a low value to avoid long simulation times.

 ### Example